Report/interview

 The Hotel Riviera was opened in 1955 as the first large casino and films such as “Casino” and “Diamond Fever” have been filmed there: can you describe the atmosphere?

 Admittedly, the hotel looks as old as it is.
-It’s getting a bit long in the tooth, but is still very well frequented.
+It’s getting a bit long in the tooth, but it’s still very busy.
 In general, “all that glitters is not gold” applies to many things in Las Vegas.
-Nevertheless, when the thousands of lights come on in the evening, it’s like being in another world full of illusions.
+Nevertheless, when the thousands of lights go on in the evening, it’s like being in another world full of illusions.
 Las Vegas is still unique and attracts an incredible number of people from all over the world.

 Rabbits and top hats used to be.
 You perform magic with iPads and smartphones.
 Can you tell us a trick, maybe even your favorite?

 Many viewers have these classic images of a rabbit and a top hat in their heads.
 So I conjure up an iPad from a top hat, for example, on which a digital rabbit is depicted.
-For example, the effect from my iPad act where I pour milk into my coffee depicted on the iPad and it disappears from the real glass and reappears in the digital coffee is very well received.
-Or when I get a real beer from the iPad and toast the audience.
+In my iPad show, the effect where I pour milk into my coffee depicted on the iPad and it disappears from the real glass and reappears in the digital coffee is also very popular.
+Or when I fetch a real beer from the iPad and toast the audience.